isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 I wished for such a day would come to Okinawa.

-"Well, I have good news for you today!"
-He had a broad smile on his face.
+"Well, I have a good news for you today!"
+He had a big smile on his face.

-"Toshio, your juniors are following you," he said.
+"Toshio, your juniors are following you."

 "Really?"

 "It's still unofficial, but for now, the patient association has decided to accept them.
-Good for you!" he said.
+Good for you!"

 "When?"